abelsj60/my-site/app/data/about/about.md

 3. Once done, people decide whether to share their document.
     Their reason is a story.

-It's all a story, all the way down.
+It's all stories, all the way down.

 That's where I come in.
-Rather than just mechanically coding a site or software, I try to figure out — and keep sight of — the story that's driving it.
-Always have.
+Rather than just mechanically coding sites and software, I try to figure out — and keep sight of — the stories driving them.
+I always have.

 As a lawyer, I told stories that made legal arguments.
 As a start-up founder, I told stories that pitched what we'd built.
-And as a journalist for Forbes and others, I wrote stories that gave insight into tech, digital media, and venture capital.
+And as a journalist for Forbes and others, I wrote stories that gave insights into tech, digital media, and venture capital.

 So that's my story.
 What's yours?